sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 hidden: false
 ---

 Ignores repeating elements at the bottoms of pages.
-These elements are removed from the direct-text extraction of the document.

 Sensible recognizes footers in one of two ways:

 - (Default)  Sensible searches for repeated text at the bottom of the page.
-For more information about automatic footer recognition, see [Notes](doc:remove-footer#notes).
+For more information about automatic recognition, see [Notes](doc:remove-footer#notes).

-- (Configurable) To bypass automatic footer recognition, for example to recognize footer text that varies slightly, configure a text match.
+- (Configurable) To bypass automatic recognition, for example to recognize footer text that varies slightly, configure a text match.
 Sensible removes all text below the bottom boundary of the matched text.
 The preprocessor removes text on pages in which it finds the match, and ignores pages missing the match.